-Pilot training is under the control of the state, and the federal transport programme for 2010 to 2015 included substantial investment in pilot academies.
+Pilot training is under the control of the state, and the federal transport programme includes substantial investment in pilot academies.
 In a major U-turn from previous policies, the state training academies recognised the need to train pilots for Western-built aircraft.

 Given the serious shortage of qualified pilots, Russian aviation authorities have agreed to allow local carriers to employ foreign pilots.
-On 21 July 2014 the amendments to Article 56 of the Air Code of the Russian Federation pursuant to Federal Law No. 73-FZ of 20 April 2014 came into force.
-Under the new law the airlines can hire foreign pilots over the next five years.
+On 21 July 2014, the amendments to Article 56 of the Air Code of the Russian Federation pursuant to Federal Law No. 73-FZ of 20 April 2014 came into force.
+Under that law, airlines could hire foreign pilots over the next five years.
 Federal Law No. 87-FZ of 1 April 2020 extended the recruitment of new foreign aircrew for 10 years.
 There is an initiative to repeal the amendments of 2014 that is not supported by Russian airlines.

-While the big Russian airlines such as Aeroflot and S7 Airlines have ameliorated their safety procedures in 2018, by achieving global standards, smaller carriers are still faced with the task of exponentially improving their safety in order to continue servicing one of the world's biggest nations.
+While the big Russian airlines such as Aeroflot and S7 Airlines ameliorated their safety procedures in 2018 by achieving global standards, smaller carriers are still faced with the task of exponentially improving their safety in order to continue servicing one of the world's biggest nations.

-The July 2015 Resolution of the Government No. 138 aims to increase flight safety and bring the Federal Rules on the Use of the Air Space of the Russian Federation in conformity with the standards and recommended practices of the ICAO.
+July 2015 Resolution of the Government No. 138 aims to increase flight safety and bring the Federal Rules on the Use of the Air Space of the Russian Federation into conformity with the standards and recommended practices of the ICAO.

-A legal initiative published in 2017 (60-FZ), which introduced changes to the Criminal Code ensuring that individuals are liable for gross violations of public order while on board, has been clarified over the past year.
-In 2017, a passenger was given a custodial sentence for smoking on board an aircraft, and there have been more examples in 2018, as part of a wider attempt to safeguard passengers while on board aircraft.
+A legal initiative published in 2017 (60-FZ), which introduced changes to the Criminal Code ensuring that individuals are liable for gross violations of public order while on board, has been clarified.
+In 2017, a passenger was given a custodial sentence for smoking on board an aircraft, and there were more examples in 2018, as part of a wider attempt to safeguard passengers while on board aircraft.

-In February 2018, the Federal Air Transport Association of Russia signed an agreement with the European Aviation Safety Agency, with the ultimate goal of improving Russia's airworthiness regulation and ensuring fewer catastrophic injuries occur.
-In order to achieve this goal, the Federal Air Transport Association and the European Aviation Safety Agency will promote the exporting of Russian-built aircraft to foreign markets.
-Following in the same vein, Russia and Turkey bilaterally signed an agreement for the mutual recognition of aircraft certificates, in order to ameliorate aircraft worthiness.
+In February 2018, the Federal Air Transport Association of Russia signed an agreement with the European Aviation Safety Agency with the ultimate goal of improving Russia's airworthiness regulation and ensuring fewer catastrophic injuries occur.
+To achieve this goal, the Federal Air Transport Association and the European Aviation Safety Agency will promote the exporting of Russian-built aircraft to foreign markets.
+Following in the same vein, Russia and Turkey bilaterally signed an agreement for the mutual recognition of aircraft certificates to ameliorate aircraft worthiness.

-Following the passenger cruise accident in the Volga River in July 2011, when a tourist boat sank killing 128 people, the Russian legislature decided to review current legal provisions relating to an operator's liability.
-On 25 May 2012, the State Duma approved a law on obligatory liability insurance for carriers for life, health and property of passengers, which was enforced on 1 January 2013 and affects, among others, aviation operators.
+Following the passenger cruise accident in the Volga River in July 2011, when a tourist boat sank, killing 128 people, the Russian legislature decided to review the legal provisions relating to an operator's liability.
+On 25 May 2012, the State Duma approved a law on obligatory liability insurance for carriers for the life, health and property of passengers, which was enforced on 1 January 2013 and affects, among others, aviation operators.

 The main mandatory types of liability insurance applicable to the aviation operators are third party, crew, passengers, consignees and cargo owners.

-The obligatory requirements of cover in terms of the passenger liability are as follows:
+The obligatory requirements of cover in terms of passenger liability are as follows:

 - death: up to 2.025 million roubles per passenger;